 Chair: Stephanie Johnson, LCSW, Louisiana State University

-Vice Chair: Alex Rowell, PhD, Oregon State University
+Co Chair: Alex Rowell, PsyD, Oregon State University

 VMHP Emeritus Members

 Kathleen Ruby, Ph.D, Washington State University